ExtremeFLOW/neko/doc/pages/user-guide/case-file.md

   - `jacobi`, a Jacobi preconditioner.
 Typically used for velocity.
   - `hsmg`, a hybrid-Schwarz multigrid preconditioner.
 Typically used for pressure.
+  - `phmg`, a hybrid ph multigrid preconditioner.
+Typically used for pressure.
   - `ident`, an identity matrix (no preconditioner).
 * `absolute_tolerance`, tolerance criterion for convergence.
 * `max_iterations`, maximum number of iterations before giving up.